 The penalty rate can be reduced to a quarter-percent per month if the tax return was filed on time and the tax is paid through an installment agreement.

-While there may be a soft spot in an IRS’s agent for removing your penalties, the key is to not wind up in a messy tax situation in the first place.
+While there may be a soft spot in an IRS’s agent for reducing penalties, the key is to not wind up in a messy tax situation in the first place.
 By working with a tax professional, you can put the kibosh on IRS tax debt before it starts.